What personal information do we collect from the people that visit our blog, website or app?

 Do we use ‘cookies’?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser (like Internet Explorer) settings.
-Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.
+You do this through your browser settings.

-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
+We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.

 Amazon Associates Program